EdwinBostonIII/Alara-Group/METHODOLOGIES/SCENARIOS/SCENARIO-Ops-Voice-AI-Call-Center.md

 ## 7. The "Gotchas"
 - **Accent Bias**: ASR models perform worse on non-native English speakers.
 Test extensively with diverse callers.
 - **The "Uncanny Valley"**: If the voice sounds *almost* human but not quite, it creeps people out.
 Either go fully robotic or hire voice actors to train the TTS.
-- **Background Noise**: Kids screaming, traffic sounds, dogs barking—AI struggles.
+- **Background Noise**: Kids screaming, traffic sounds, and dogs barking cause AI to struggle.
 Use noise cancellation preprocessing.
 - **The "Hold Music" Problem**: If AI puts someone on hold, they assume they're being transferred and hang up.

 ## 8. Cost Analysis